plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 We're a completely independent, self-funded and bootstrapped team of four.
 We're intentionally small, profitable and sustainable.
 Our growth comes organically from word of mouth.
 We've never paid to advertise for Plausible.

-This post is a recap of how we got to this point.
+This post is a recap of how we built a $1M ARR open source SaaS.

 1. Ordered list
 {:toc}

 ## How we got to $1M ARR

-First, a TL;DR overview:
+First, a TL;DR summary:

-We've had a wild, roller-coaster journey.
+We've had a wild, roller-coaster ride.
 It took us 324 days to reach the first $400 monthly recurring revenue (MRR) after we launched the paid subscriptions SaaS business in May 2019.

 Then we got some momentum thanks to a few blog posts that got a lot of traffic.
 It took us nine months to go from $400 to $10,000 MRR.
 Then it took ten months to get to $500,000 ARR, and now eight months later, we're at the $1 million ARR milestone.